-Always set aside money in your budget for emergencies.
+As an event manager, you always need to set aside money for emergencies.
 Live events can be unpredictable.
 Set up can take longer than anticipated thus requiring overtime labor.
 A sponsor might be missing from the sponsorship sign, and a new one needs to be rush ordered.
 A speaker might cancel last minute which requires you to find a last-minute replacement that will probably cost twice as much.
-Things will always come up so it is pertinent to have extra money set aside for the unexpected!
+Things will always come up so it is pertinent to have extra money set aside for unexpected expenses!

 The list above is just a starting point to help you get your event budget underway.
 Hopefully, you are feeling empowered to tackle the once daunting thought of creating an event budget.
 But instead of doing it by yourself, why don’t you bring in the experts?